taylojo5/theo-core/docs/build-docs/PLAN_PROMPTS.md

 Once all chunks are complete, there should be a final chunk for implementation review and creation of more in-depth integration tests for the phase.

+Use the @CHUNKING_BEST_PRACTICES.md learnings file to inform your planning, architecture, and guidelines.

 Also, give an analysis for what chunks are foundational vs what chunks can be implemented in parallel
 ```